tparchman/F22_BIOL792_coursepage/week6_pythonI/python_1_primer.md

     Seq_one_lower = Seq_one_big.lower()

-`str.replace()` will replace a specified character with a different specified character:
+`str.replace()` will replace a specified character with a different specified character (below will replace a with g):

     NewSeq_one = Seq_one.replace("a","g")
     print ("Use of str.replace: ", NewSeq_one)